w3f/research/docs/polkadot/Parachain Allocation.md

 As long as at least one commercial slot is free, there is an associated price given by some sort of progressive curve, to control rapid increase of demand.
 If a commercial slot becomes free and no commercial slots are already free, then it is auctioned as follows.

 ## Auctioning Parachain Slots:
+One of the main reasons we use auctions is to have s fair and transparent parachain allocation procedure.

 If a commercial slot becomes free and no commercial slots are already free, then it is set for auction with a 2-week window for posting blind bids for the auction.
 To participate in an auction for obtaining a slot, a parachain needs to deposit DOTs.
 A parachain candidate can issue additional native tokens in order to acquire DOTs.
 If a parachain fails to obtain the slot, the returned DOTs can be used to buy back the native token and burn it.